magicalpopcorn/no_more_manual/README.md

 # ROK Macro Automation

+---

+## 🚀 Overview

 **ROK Macro Automation** is a robust, state-aware automation system designed for the game *Rise of Kingdoms (RoK)*.
-Built with Python and leveraging pixel-based UI logic, it streamlines repetitive in-game tasks with high precision and human-like behavior.
+Built with Python and leveraging computer vision, it streamlines repetitive in-game tasks with high precision and human-like behavior.
 The system is modular, extensible, and engineered for reliability, making it ideal for both casual players and power users seeking efficiency and consistency.

+- **Stealth Automation:** Reducing the risk of detection by the game’s anti-cheat systems.
+- **Persistent State:** Remembers previous actions and UI states to minimize unnecessary operations.
+- **Robust Logging:** Action-level, debug, and error logs with timestamps for easy troubleshooting.
+- **Android Emulator Integration:** Works with LDPlayer instances via ADB & LDConsole for reliable automation.
+- **Extensible Task System:** Easily register new tasks or modify existing ones via the modular agent system.
 ---

-## 🚀 Overview
+## ✨ Features

-ROK Macro Automation automates resource management and gathering in RoK by simulating intelligent user interactions.
-It avoids redundant actions, adapts to UI state changes, and maintains persistent state across sessions.
-The architecture is cleanly separated into logical modules, supporting easy maintenance and future feature expansion.
+- **Resource Assistance:** (WIP) Automates the transfer of food, wood, stone, and gold between accounts, intelligently avoiding redundant clicks and selections.
+- **Smart Gathering:** Sends up to 5 marches for resource farming, with customizable resource order and adaptive UI state tracking.
+Features an advanced fallback mechanism to ensure all 5 marches are always sent to resource nodes.
+- **Gem Farming:** (WIP) Automated gem gathering with dedicated script for efficient resource collection.
+- **Multi-Account Support:** Supports multiple user profiles and action modes (character, account, all accounts).

 ---